6 People in the BioHealth Capital Region You Should Know In 2020

 Duff operates out of AZ’s Gaithersburg R&D hub, one of three global research centers for AstraZeneca.
 She and her team will be spearheading AZ’s BioHealth Capital Region ecosystem work that Jarrod Borkat initiated before leaving the company in 2018.
 You’ll be sure to see and hear from her and her colleagues throughout 2020 as they lead AstraZeneca’s contributions to shaping and sparking further growth of the BHCR.

-In October 2019 Johnson & Johnson veteran executive Sally Allain was appointed Head of Johnson & Johnson Innovation’s new JLABS @ Washington, DC location at the Walter Reed Army Medical Center campus in Bethesda, Maryland.
-Allain had previously held high-level executive positions within Johnson & Johnson and Janssen Pharmaceuticals, another Johnson & Johnson company.
-Allain is returning to her roots; she grew up just outside of Washington D.C. and received her B.S. in biology and her Masters Degree in microbiology and immunology from Virginia Tech.
+In October 2019, Johnson & Johnson veteran executive Sally Allain was appointed Head of Johnson & Johnson Innovation’s new JLABS @ Washington, DC location to open at the new Children’s National Research and Innovation Campus set on the historic Walter Reed Army Medical Center campus in the nation’s capital.
+Allain had previously held strategic leadership positions within Johnson & Johnson and Janssen Pharmaceuticals, another Johnson & Johnson company.
+Allain is returning to her roots; she grew up just outside of Washington, D.C. and received her B.S. in biology and her Master of Science degree in microbiology and immunology from Virginia Tech.
+Allain is also an alumnae of the UC Berkeley, Haas School of Business, where she earned her M.B.A.
 Allain’s impressive career includes both large corporation executive positions and startup experience, making her uniquely positioned to lead JLABS into the future.